davidkhala/delphi-fabric/README.md

 - cross chaincode invoke on same channel and differed channel
 - migrate to use make file instead of ./install.sh
 - use dep to import fabric source into vendor
+- not all peers upgrade to latest chaincode, is this possible that old chaincode still work

 ## New feature, patch required for node-sdk